DatabaseGroup/format_converters/README.md

 - **Newick** to **Bracket**: [Newick format](http://evolution.genetics.washington.edu/phylip/newicktree.html) is used to represent phylogenetic trees in evolutional biology.
 - **Bracket** to **Dot**: Dot is a format to represent graphs used by [Graphviz](http://www.graphviz.org/).

+## Licence

+The source code is published under the MIT licence found in the root directory of the project and in the header of each source file.

+**TODO:** The XML grammars have a BSD licence.
+It that a problem?

 ## Building process

 Here we describe the general building process of our converters.
 Converter-specific execution details and examples are listed in the respective README files.